 Hello you!

-Welcome to my slow travel diaries - exploring resorts, hotels and restaurants from a slow travel perspective.
+Welcome to my food and travel diaries - exploring resorts, hotels and restaurants all with a touch of luxury.

 Review: Nikkei cuisine at Chotto Matte, Soho